material-components/material-components-web/packages/mdc-dialog/README.md

 const dialog = new MDCDialog(document.querySelector('.mdc-dialog'));
 ```

-> See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.
+**Note: See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.**

 MDC Dialog makes no assumptions about what will be added to the `mdc-dialog__content` element.
-Any List, Checkboxes,
+Any list, checkboxes,
 etc. must also be instantiated.
 If your dialog contains any layout-sensitive components, you should wait until
 `MDCDialog:opened` is emitted to instantiate them (or call `layout` on them) so that the dialog's transition finishes
 first.

-For example, to instantiate an MDC List inside of a Simple or Confirmation Dialog:
+For example, to instantiate an MDC List inside of a simple or confirmation dialog:

 ```js
 import {MDCList} from '@material/list';